kevmille/rocky.sasebo.host/README.md

 ### Managing Containers

-The containers are managed using Docker Compose and custom scripts to simplify the processes of building, starting, stopping, and removing containers.
+The containers are managed using [Docker Compose](https://docs.docker.com/compose/) and custom scripts to simplify the processes of building, starting, stopping, and removing containers.

 ## Maintenance Schedule

 Regular maintenance is performed on this server to ensure security and stability.
 The maintenance window is scheduled for:

-- **Weekly**: Sunday 12:00 AM - 3:00 AM PST
+- **Weekly**: Sunday 12:00 AM - 3:00 AM PST.
-- **Monthly**: First Saturday 1:00 AM - 4:00 AM PST
+- **Monthly**: First Saturday 1:00 AM - 4:00 AM PST.

 During maintenance windows, services may not be available.
+Maintenance times are subject to change.

 ## Security

 Security is a top priority for `rocky.sasebo.host`.
 To ensure the integrity and confidentiality of the data, the following security measures are in place:

-- **SELinux**: Security-Enhanced Linux (SELinux) is enabled on this server, providing an added layer of access control security.
+- **SELinux**: Security-Enhanced Linux ([SELinux](https://docs.docker.com/compose/)) is enabled on this server, providing an added layer of access control security.
 SELinux policies are strictly enforced, which helps to limit potential damage from vulnerabilities.

-- **SSH**: Secure Shell (SSH) access is restricted and monitored.
+- **SSH**: Secure Shell ([SSH](https://www.linode.com/docs/guides/security/ssh/)) access is restricted and monitored.
 Regularly update your SSH keys and ensure passwords are strong and changed periodically.

 - **Firewalls**: Firewalls are configured to allow only necessary ports and protocols.
 Regular audits are performed to ensure that firewall rules are up-to-date.